jordiwave/CodeBlocks_Unofficial_Testing/Readme_Build_Windows_by_Workspace.txt

 The following is the process to debug Code::Blocks built form the source files:
     1) From the nightly build open the workspace (see above for the appropriate workspace)
+    2) Setup the following global environment variables via the "Setting->Global Variables..." menu option Current set: default
+        Current Variable:   CB_RELEASE_TYPE
+                            Settings:
+                                    Built-in fields:
+                                        Name:       Value:
+                                        BASE        -g -O0 -ggdb
+        Current Variable:   WX31_64
+                            Settings:
+                                    Built-in fields:
+                                        Name:       Value:
+                                        base        <root directory of your wxwidget3.1.5 local build for CB) lib         $(#WX31_64)\lib
+                                        include     $(#WX31_64)\include

-    2) Build Code:Blocks as per the process above
+    3) Build Code:Blocks as per the process above
-    3) Run the update batch file using the process above
+    4) Run the update batch file using the process above
-    4) Now instead of running the Code::Blocks exe you do one of the following to run Code::Blocks via the debugger in the Code::Blocks you have open:
+    5) Now instead of running the Code::Blocks exe you do one of the following to run Code::Blocks via the debugger in the Code::Blocks you have open:
             a) Click on the build icon in the debugger toolbar if it is shown
             b) Select the Debug->Start/Continue menu option
             c) Press F8
-    5) You are now debugging Code::Blocks within Code::Blocks.
+    6) You are now debugging Code::Blocks within Code::Blocks.

 You can also run the output\codeblocks.exe, but you will need use the following process:
     1) From the nightly build open the workspace (see above for the appropriate workspace)